leocjj/pass-it-on/uv_quick_reference.md

     ```bash
     # It's created automatically when a Python file is executed.
-    # Doesn't need to be activated or deactivated, uv use a local .venv folder
+    # Doesn't need to be activated or deactivated, uv use pyproject.toml and
+    # uv.lock files to create a local environmente in the local .venv folder
     uv run .\hello.py
     ```